Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Hong Kong favors responsible drinking; pace yourself and ask bartenders for non-alcoholic options to stay sharp while enjoying the night.
 I recommend sipping water between rounds, which keeps you hydrated and allowing you to pace while maintaining energy.

-For a different night, a harbor view adds a signature twist; consider a night cruise or rooftop bar with views over the harbor.
-Unlike some cities, kongs blend traditional charm with incredible skyline energy and a cosmopolitan crowd.
+For a different night, a harbor view adds a twist; consider a night cruise or rooftop bar with views over the harbor.
+Kongs blend traditional charm with incredible skyline energy and a cosmopolitan crowd.
+I originally wrote "Unlike some cities," but that's not really true.
+Many cities have cool skylines.

 For insider tips, read the faqs for top bars and clubs, and ask staff which signature cocktails are popular.
 During visiting nights, keep valuables secured, know your route back to the hotel, and stay mindful of your surroundings to enjoy a safe, memorable night in kongs.